 “And if you don’t find him at the door, you might try the window,” a voice out of nowhere came.

 Startled, I glanced over at the window.
-After seeing what was peering in at me from outside, I was no longer a startled, I was scared out of my wits!
+After seeing what was peering in at me from outside, I was no longer startled; I was completely frozen in my steps!
 A falling star had landed just outside of the dining room window.
 It was looking in, and it had two eyes, a nose, and a mouth, which it proceeded to use.

 “Let me introduce myself.
 I’m Charlie, your guiding star.”